citadel

 The Agriates Desert, in Northern Corsica, is a barren and dry coastline mainly accessible by boat.
 Any day in Corsica that doesn’t require driving is my kind of day.

-But, calling this 40km stretch of protected land a desert is misleading.
+But calling this 40km stretch of protected land a desert is misleading.
 The Agriates Desert is home to Corsica’s most remote beaches: Windswept, scrub-covered, wild, and sun-scorched.

 Windex-colored waters, pale limestone boulders, and wide stretches of golden sand are what make this part of the Corsican coast so appealing.
 The air is heavy with history and the scent of the island’s ubiquitous maquis.

 Maquis is a scrubby, untamed shrub that covers much of Corsica’s hills.
-Its scent is a mix of at least nine herbs including eucalyptus, juniper, rosemary, and heather.
+Its scent combines at least nine herbs, including eucalyptus, juniper, rosemary, and heather.
+The scent is so popular that the famous French perfumery Diptique makes a maquis-scented candle.
+For $72, I can relive my Corsica memories from home.

 Hotel les Bergeries pool